brittainhard/etc/c/kandr/2/README.md

 Defaults to settings each item in the list to some integer + 1.
 Can also group other variable declataions in here.

+## Type Conversions

+You can convert between long to short ints without any errors, but it will give you warnings (dependent on implementation I guess).